 Alabama – Little River Canyon National Preserve

-On a flat-top mountain in northeastern Alabama the Little River Canyon National Preserve protects 15,000+ rugged acres along the Little River – and it’s incredibly pet friendly.
-Not only can your furry travel buddy join you on all the trails, he’s welcome inside the visitor center – and the staff has dog treats!
+Be prepared for stunning scenery and a taste of southern hospitality, because the preserve is incredibly pet friendly.
+Not only can your furry travel buddy join you on all the trails — he’s also welcome inside the visitor center, and the staff has dog treats!

 Georgia – Rock City Gardens